Residents warned as Louisiana braces for Hurricane Ida

 “Today is it,” Jamie Rhome, acting deputy director of the U.S. National Hurricane Center in Miami, said Saturday.
 “If you're in coastal Louisiana and Mississippi, you really, really have to get going because today is it in terms of protecting life and property.”

-On Saturday morning, Ida was centered 440 miles (710 kilometers) southeast of New Orleans.
+Late Saturday morning, Ida was centered 435 miles (710 kilometers) southeast of Houma, a city on Louisiana's coast.
 It was traveling northwest at 16 mph (26 kph), forecasters said.
-It’s maximum sustained winds had increased to 85 mph (140kph).
+It’s maximum sustained winds were 85 mph (140kph).
+The wind speed in the late morning forecast had not picked up from an earlier advisory from the National Hurricane Center, but forecasters still expected it to reach Category 4 strength before making landfall on the central Louisiana coast.

 “We want to be clear, that with the amount of rain now forecasted, approximately 10 inches over the course of the event, it is likely that we will experience flooding,” the city said in a late Friday statement.